Free eBook: Increase traffic to your website

 “With web-based software as opposed to desktop-based, another advantage is that it is always available – there’s nothing to install or upgrade,” adds Fernando.

-Online accounting allows you to remotely track your accounts receivable and payable, monthly sales and customer information.
+Online accounting allows you to remotely track your accounts receivable and payable, monthly sales, and customer information.
 On top of this, it can generate automatic invoices that can be emailed out on a set schedule.

 “I’ve used Reach Accounting for a couple of months for my own investment property and there’s a number of benefits that overcome that time issue.
-Sure, it does take a little bit of time, but just knowing exactly where you are financially – I find it to be a huge benefit.
+Sure, it does take a little bit of time, but just knowing exactly where you are financial – I find it to be a huge benefit.
 At any point in time I can make decisions based on accurate information about what my profit and loss is for a particular period,” says Larry Bloch, CEO of Netregistry.

 What does it cost?

 The best things in life might be free, but most commercial software programs are not.
-That is of course, unless you are a Netregistry customer.
+That is of course unless you are a Netregistry customer.
 Thanks to Netregistry acquiring a 50% stake in Reach Accounting, all existing customers and those signing up for the first time will be eligible for a two-year license of the web-based accounting software for free.

-“It’s a free service for two years, and five years for the first 3,000 customers that sign up,” explains Bloch.
+“It’s a free service for two years and five years for the first 3,000 customers that sign up,” explains Bloch.
 “It will be a staged release, and in the first instance we will be opening it up to a limited number of customers who do sign on and become active users of Reach Accounting.
 The Netregistry group has over 250,000 Australian small business customers, so we are going to roll it out to those business owners over a period of time.
 It’s not something we can just deploy to everyone on day one.”

-Is it secret?
+Is it a secret?
 Is it safe?

 The number one concern when putting any kind of sensitive information online is security.
-There has long been the view that if it’s on a server, and physically located in the office, it’s somehow more secure than being hosted by an online provider.Where this idea falls down is in the level of security methods accredited hosting providers have access to.
+There has long been the view that if it’s on a server, and physically located in the office, it’s somehow more secure than being hosted by an online provider.
+Where this idea falls down is in the level of security methods accredited hosting providers have access to.
 This is due to the cost of top-tier security systems that are way out of reach for a small business owner.

-“The data is hosted in a world class hosting environment by Netregistry.
+“The data is hosted in a world-class hosting environment by Netregistry.
 So it’s got the best backup, security, firewalls, etc. It’s in one of the best locations in Australia.
 It’s not hosted by an overseas cloud provider – where the data is going across the world and you don’t really know where it is.
-You know where the data is and you know it is secure,” says Don Buchanan, CTO and co-founder of Reach Accounting.Additionally, Netregistry’s Bloch has added his own personal guarantee to the security of the online hosting.
+You know where the data is and you know it is secure,” says Don Buchanan, CTO, and co-founder of Reach Accounting.
+Additionally, Netregistry’s Bloch has added his own personal guarantee to the security of the online hosting.

 “Netregistry has over a decade’s worth of experience in hosting business-critical information online in a secure fashion.
 We are PCI compliant,” continues Bloch.
 “It’s essentially Netregistry’s long history of security guaranteeing the safety of that financial information within our cloud environment.”

 Your email address will not be published.
-All fields are mandatory
+Required fields are marked *